Last updated on August 13th, 2025 at 10:42 am

 Ans.
 There are two types of motivation.
 These are intrinsic and extrinsic.
 Intrinsic means internally motivated and extrinsic means motivation from outside.

-2. Vijay is a football player of Kennedy School.
-He is famous for his aggressive play in the field.
-Because of his aggression he scored many goals.
-At the same time, he was punished for his aggressive behavior with opponent.
+2. Vijay is a football player at Kennedy School.
+He is famous for his aggressive play on the field.
+Because of his aggression, he scored many goals.
+At the same time, he was punished for his aggressive behavior with his opponent.

-(i) In what ways players show aggressive behavior?
+(i) In what ways do players show aggressive behavior?

 (ii) What kind of aggression is shown by Vijay?

-3. The knowledge of psychology helps the physical educators and the coaches to understand the behavior of players and how desirable changes and modifications can be brought in their behavioral pattern to improve the level of their performance.
+3. The knowledge of psychology helps the physical educators and the coaches to understand the behavior of players and how desirable changes and modifications can be brought into their behavioral patterns to improve the level of their performance.
 Based on this passage, answer the questions.

 (i) What is sports psychology?

 Ans.
-It is the branch of psychology that deals with the study of human behavior on the play field, both under preeti and in competitive situations, to bring out qualitative improvement.
+It is the branch of psychology that deals with the study of human behavior on the playing field, both under Preeti and in competitive situations, to bring out qualitative improvement.

-(ii) Which psychological factors aC[öet the of players ?
+(ii) Which psychological factors affects the players ?

 Ans.
-Factors like interest, attitude, stress, tnolivation, aggression, jealousy, anxiety, etc, allöet the perlortuanee of players.
+Factors like interest, attitude, stress, motivation, aggression, jealousy, anxiety, etc, affects players.

 Final Words